| | | |

 Instructions

-• Add 1 cup cottage cheese, 1/2 cup greek yogurt, 2 tablespoons maple syrup, 1 teaspoon vanilla extract and the zest of 1/2 of a lemon into a food processor or high speed blender.
+• Add cottage cheese, greek yogurt, maple syrup, vanilla extract and the lemon zest into a food processor or high speed blender.

 • Blend until smooth, may take 1-2 minutes.